-We all want our children to be kind.
+We all want our children to be kind, especially during difficult times.
 In fact, we find ourselves stunned and embarrassed when we witness them being anything but kind.
 But childhood is a series of growth lessons and learning to be kind is one such milestone.

 We all assume our children know what being kind means, however, it is important to define it for them and discuss it just as you would any other value that’s important to you.
 So what is the definition of kindness?
 According to the dictionary definition, kindness is: